-- have read the following rules and notifications the Ed-Co 7-12 building will be guided by - allow your child to attend any class trips or activities during the school day taken in the Ed-Co school district. - understand your child may be captured by videotape when a teacher is recording him/herself for self-improvement, safety, or instructional purposes.
+- Understand the rules and notifications the Ed-Co 7-12 building will be guided by - allow your child to attend any class trips or activities during the school day taken in the Ed-Co school district. - understand your child may be captured by videotape when a teacher is recording him/herself for self-improvement, safety, or instructional purposes.

-The handbook can be to ound on the school website.
-Please direct any questions to HS office Student Signature: Date: Parent Signature: (circle: mother, father, other guardian)
+The handbook can be found on the school website.
+Please direct any questions to HS office.

+Student Signature: Date: Parent Signature: (circle: mother father other quardian)